UBC-Solar/Legacy-Telemetry-Interface/README.md

 # Telemetry-Interface
-Data visualization interface for UBC Solar's Daybreak vehicle
+Data visualization interface for UBC Solar's Daybreak vehicle.

 To set up this project locally,